svorkoetter/GPIOKey/README.md

-# gpiokey - A GPIO-to-Keypress and Display Power Management Daemon
+# gpiokey - A GPIO-to-Keypress and Display Power Management Daemon for Raspberry Pi

 The `gpiokey` utility is a daemon for use with Raspbian, intended to be launched from your X11 session manager's auto-start file.
 It performs two